Lemniscate-2525/30_Days_of_ML/Day18_Chest_X_RAY_Classification_Transfer_Learning/README.md

 **4. Data augmentation (train set only)**

 Random horizontal flips and small rotations are applied during training.
 This artificially expands the effective dataset size and reduces overfitting.
-Augmentation is not applied to the validation set — we want to evaluate on clean, unmodified images.
+Augmentation is not applied to the validation set, we want to evaluate on clean, unmodified images.

 ---

-## Transfer Learning: Two-Phase Training
+## Transfer Learning : Two-Phase Training

-### The Architecture
+### The Architecture :

 Let the pretrained ResNet18 base (all layers except the final FC) be denoted $F(X;\, W_{\text{base}})$.
 It maps a 224x224x3 image to a 512-dimensional feature vector.
 The new classification head $H(Z;\, W_{\text{head}})$ maps this vector to a single binary logit: